Laguna Niguel Nursing Home Lawyers

 According to statistics provided by the Government Accountability Office (GAO), 1,285 nursing homes were cited in the year 2007 for “actual harm or immediate jeopardy” to residents.
 GAO statistics also show that California leads all states in the number of citations issued to nursing homes.
 Understaffing and lack of training are the most common factors linked to nursing home abuse and neglect.

 A skilled Laguna Niguel nursing home lawyer can review the records of a care facility to prove that they have been understaffing their facility.
 California law clearly states what is the legally mandated number of workers a nursing home should employ and facilities that fail to meet that minimum requirement should be held accountable for their actions.

 If you worry that your loved one has been neglected or abused at a nursing home, please do not hesitate to act quickly.
 It may be possible to not only protect your loved one, but also hold the facility accountable for their actions.
-The experienced Laguna Niguel nursing home abuse attorneys at Bisnar Chase Personal Injury Attorneys have a long and successful track record of holding negligent nursing homes accountable.
+The experienced Laguna Niguel personal injury attorneys at Bisnar Chase Personal Injury Attorneys have a long and successful track record of holding negligent nursing homes accountable.
 Please call us at 949-203-3814 today for a free consultation and to find out how we can help you.